A slight departure from the usual scholarly tone

 What Viral Is – and Isn’t

 If viral marketing were something you could package and market, complete with its list of features and exact processes you could carry out successfully every time, resulting in a marketing message that predictably, reliably spreads exponentially beyond its original audience, then I’d like to shake your hand, personally apologize, retract this article and become your reseller, if you’ll have me.
 If you can’t do those things, however, then stop giving your profession a black eye by promising what you can’t deliver.
 And get out of town.
 After you give back my money.
+On the contrary, if Viral Marketing were so successful, more of us would be doing it — which, ironically, would only saturate online channels with so much content that our short attention spans would be challenged to digest any of it.

 I have sounded out this issue with a number of other professionals – marketers and non-marketers alike – and visited with real and imaginary people who profess to offer “viral marketing” solutions, to try to figure out this “viral marketing” thing.
 So far, I have found nothing new under the sun.
 What passes for viral marketing is at best an ability to address a large audience, or perhaps a few influential people.
-Hmmm…I thought viral meant able to spread on its own beyond your immediate audience, without further intervention from you.
+Hmmm…I thought viral meant able to spread on its own beyond your immediate audience, altruistically, without further intervention from you.
 Being able to blog, tweet, Friend, Link, broadcast, narrowcast or influence someone at the outset hardly seems to match the concept of viral.